-- Verification by law enforcement that the individual is at high risk of arrest for a LEAD®eligible offense.
-Verification by law enforcement means: - Police reports, arrests, jail bookings, criminal charges, or convictions indicate that this individual has engaged in relevant criminal activity; or - Law enforcement has directly observed the individual's criminal activity; or - Law enforcement has a reliable basis of information to believe that the individual is engaged in committing relevant offenses, such as information provided by another first responder, a professional, or credible community members.
+- Verification by law enforcement that the individual is at high risk of arrest for a LEAD®- eligible offense.
+Verification by law enforcement means: - ➤ Police reports, arrests, jail bookings, criminal charges, or convictions indicate that this individual has engaged in relevant criminal activity; or - Law enforcement has directly observed the individual's criminal activity; or - Law enforcement has a reliable basis of information to believe that the individual is engaged in committing relevant offenses, such as information provided by another first responder, a professional, or credible community members.

-Persons referred through this process will meet with the LEAD® Screening and Outreach Coordinator who will provide an initial screening to determine immediate needs.
+Prior to the initial screening, the LEAD® Deputy District Attorney will review the criminal history of all persons referred through the social contract referral process to ensure they meet criteria.
+If an individual meets criteria, the LEAD® Screening and Outreach Coordinator will complete the initial screening in order to determine eligibility and immediate needs.
 The LEAD® Screening and Outreach Coordinator will offer immediate crisis-related assistance and, over time, more comprehensive services if the person enrolls in LEAD®.
 A person socially referred is enrolled in LEAD® if (i) he/she completes an in-depth intake assessment within 90 days of referral; and (ii) he/she signs a Participant Agreement Form and a Release of Information form allowing the sharing of information among the LEAD® operational partners.

-A LEAD® case manager will determine, based on the eligibility criteria below (and including his/her own opinion of the individual's amenability to the intervention model), whether a socially referred individual will be allowed into the LEAD® Program.
+The LEAD® Screening and Outreach Coordinator will determine, based on the eligibility criteria below (and including his/her own opinion of the individual's amenability to the intervention model), whether a socially referred individual will be allowed into the LEAD® Program.
 A prior social referral does not preclude subsequent referral, but is a factor that the Screening and Outreach Coordinator will consider when determining the individual's amenability to the program.
+There is no limitation on the number of times an individual may be referred to the program through a social contact referral.